Murderbot Season 1 - Teaser Clip

 Where to Watch The Portable Phonograph (1977)

-Want to behold the glory that is 'The Portable Phonograph' on your TV, phone, or tablet?
-Discovering a streaming service to buy, rent, download, or watch the John W. Barnes-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.
+Planning to check out 'The Portable Phonograph' on any device you have handy?
+Finding a streaming service to buy, rent, download, or view the John W. Barnes-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Portable Phonograph' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'The Portable Phonograph' right now, here are some finer points about the flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Portable Phonograph' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'The Portable Phonograph' right now, here are some finer points about the flick.

 'The Portable Phonograph' Release Dates